Chicano Movement: Political activism

 In 1949 and 1950, the American G.I.
 Forum initiated local "pay your poll tax" drives to register Mexican American voters.
 Although they were unable to repeal the poll tax, their efforts did bring in new Latino voters who would begin to elect Latino representatives to the Texas House of Representatives and to Congress during the late 1950s and early 1960s.

 In California, a similar phenomenon took place.
 When World War II veteran Edward R. Roybal ran for a seat on the Los Angeles City Council, community activists established the Community Service Organization (CSO).
 The CSO was effective in registering 15,000 new voters in Latino neighborhoods.
 With this newfound support, Roybal was able to win the 1949 election race against the incumbent councilman and became the first Mexican American since 1886 to win a seat on the Los Angeles City Council.

 The Mexican American Political Association (MAPA), founded in Fresno, California, came into being in 1959 and drew up a plan for direct electoral politics.
 MAPA soon became the primary political voice for the Mexican-American community of California.

+The late 1960s and early 1970s witnessed a growing engagement with leftist political thought among Chicano activists.
+Groups such as the Centro de Acción Social Autónomo (CASA) embraced Marxist principles and sought to address labor exploitation alongside racial injustice.
+This ideological shift contributed to a broader understanding of oppression, linking the Chicano struggle with global anti-colonial and socialist movements.